-The Weber State University (WSU) Annie Taylor Dee School of Nursing (SON) Doctor of Nursing Practice (DNP) and Master of Science in Nursing (MSN) programs are designed to prepare nurses for an advanced level of nursing science, leadership, and practice.
+The Weber State University Annie Taylor Dee School of Nursing prepares nurses for an advanced level of nursing science, leadership & practice.

-Since 1953, students at Ben Lomond High School have been creating scrapbooks.
-These books document the memories of the students each year.
+Since 1953, students at Ben Lomond High School have been creating scrapbooks that document the memories of the students.

 Beyond Suffrage: A Century of Northern Utah Women Making History was initiated to examine the impact women have had on northern Utah.

-Photograph collection of 314 photographs of Civilian Conservation Corps in the Intermountain West, built in the Depression Era of the 1930s.
+Photograph collection of 314 photographs of Civilian Conservation Corps in the Intermountain West, built in the 1930s.

 Photographs of Thomas and Annie Dee and their eight children.

 Student yearbooks and oral histories from the Dee School of Nursing.

 Diaries written by Annie Taylor Dee and her daughter, Annie Maude Dee Porter from 1915-1964.